callumskilling/112.009_jammming/README.md

 # React App created from Codecademy Course

 This project was created from Codecademy.
-Nearly all HTML and CSS was given, the purpose is to practice file directories and programming patterns for component interactions.
+Nearly all HTML and CSS was given, the purpose is to practice file directories and programming patterns for component interactions in React.

 ## Getting Started with Create React App